mbertucci47/keytheorems/README.md

 # keytheorems

 A LaTeX package to use [`amsthm`](https://www.ctan.org/pkg/amsthm) with a key-value interface.
-Meant to emulate most of the functionality of [`thmtools`](https://www.ctan.org/pkg/thmtools) but written in expl3.
+Provides most of the functionality of [`thmtools`](https://www.ctan.org/pkg/thmtools) (and a bit more!) but written in expl3.
 If you find a bug please open an issue or pull request.

 The package is maintained by Matthew Bertucci.